 AEU relief support is not based on whether members are full-time or part-time, but on whether they have students in their care on the day they attend the AEU activity.
 Relief funding is given to ensure members' duty of care responsibilities are met, without placing additional burden on staff at their school.
 Some members do not fall into this category, e.g. people in leadership positions and part-timers.
 Part-timers may choose to make internal arrangements to swap their working days, so that they are in fact scheduled to teach on the day of an AEU course.
 Other part-timers can claim hours spent at AEU courses held on their non-working day as out-of-hours T&D, and claim time off in the last week of term 4.

-If you need more information, please contact Sam Lisle-Menzel or Saniya Sidhwani at the AEU, phone 8172 6300 or email email@example.com
+Contact Sam Lisle-Menzel or Saniya Sidhwani at the AEU, phone 8172 6300 or email: firstname.lastname@example.org